fdeblasio/pokeemerald-expansion/notes.md

 - Mauville:
     - Get all the weird Mauville men at once?
 - Verdanturf:
+    - Wally battle glitches if you white out
     - Try to get Verdanturf grass to start Grassy Terrain instead of messing with weather
         - MB_SHORT_GRASS but unsure of what else uses that
             - If it's fine, could use same technique as long grass
         - Maybe could use MAP_GROUP/MAP_NUM instead
+        - Start Verdanturf battle with Grassy Terrain with settings instead of making new weather?
+(Reverse engineer tests/starting_status/terrain.c)
 - Mt.
 Chimney:
     - Consolidate flags: FLAG_HIDE_MT_CHIMNEY_TEAM_AQUA/FLAG_HIDE_MT_CHIMNEY_TEAM_MAGMA, FLAG_DEFEATED_EVIL_TEAM_MT_CHIMNEY
 - Fallarbor: